Skip to content

 • Display the cached Query's status, staleTime, and gcTime information.

-• Refresh the list of cached Query objects whenever changes occur.
+• Update the list of cached Query objects whenever changes occur.

 Solution

-To detect changes in the cached Query objects inside the QueryCache, apply a subscription feature to QueryCache.
+To detect changes in the cached Query objects inside the QueryCache, add subscription support to QueryCache.

 QueryCache